hortemo/semaphore/README.md

 # @hortemo/semaphore

-A tiny, promise-based FIFO semaphore for JavaScript/TypeScript.
+A promise-based FIFO semaphore for JavaScript/TypeScript.

-Use it to coordinate asynchronous work by limiting how many tasks can run in parallel while still serving waiters in the order they arrived.

 ## Installation